Child dies after stabbing near Japanese school in China

 The Japanese consulate in Guangzhou, which is responsible for Shenzhen, called for measures to prevent such incidents.

-It was the second such attack near a Japanese educational facility in China in recent months.
+It was the second such attack near a Japanese educational facility in China recently.

 On June 24, a man attacked a bus used by a Japanese school in the eastern city of Suzhou, resulting in the death of a Chinese national who tried to shield a Japanese mother and her child from the attacker.